swiss-territorial-data-lab/proj-dqry/README.md

     $ mkdir input-dm
     $ cd proj-dqry/config/

-Adapt the paths and input value of the configuration files accordingly.
+Adapt the paths and input values of the configuration files accordingly.

 **Training and evaluation**: copy the required input files (labels shapefile (_tlm-hr-trn-topo.shp_) and trained model is necessary (`z*/logs`)) to **input-trne** folder.